-The initiative of World Anthotype Day was started here, by us, but we, of course, welcome anyone around the world to run events, workshops, exhibitions, or meet-ups.
+The initiative of World Anthotype Day was started here, and the first event took place on the 20th of August 2022.
+Over 100 artists sent in their anthotypes!
+This will now hopefully be an annual event on the 3rd Saturday in August.
+It is a global event, inviting everyone who is an experienced or aspiring anthotyper.
+We also welcome other people to run events, workshops, exhibitions, or meet-ups.
 Please add them to the events listing, so we can share them!

 - Start learning the anthotype process in this article: Anthotypes – instructions to making a print using plants